ahakola/AzeritePowerWeights/README.md

 ---

 This addon adds score markers on the Azerite powers on your Azerite gear to help you pick the best powers for your class and spec and tells you not only your current total score, but also the current and maximum score potential for the item.
 You can use built in `Default-scales`, make `New` scales for any class and spec or share them with others using `Export`/`Import`.

+Only one scale can be active to be showing scores in the Azerite UI at any given time, but you can check as many scales you want to be shown on tooltips in the Weights Editor.
+Tooltips will list those scales with current score, current potential and maximum score for the item you hover on.